Stoke Newington: Formal ancient limits

 The Metropolitan Borough largely adopted the Ancient Parish's boundaries, including the eastern boundary, which followed the A10 road, though there were minor rationalisations, notably the transfer of areas of Hornsey.

 Stoke Newington's northern and western boundaries have become the north-west borders of the modern London Borough.
 The eastern boundary was formed by the A10 road, where it goes by the name Stoke Newington High Street (originally High Street, until a name change in 1937) and Stoke Newington Road (meaning the road to the hamlet of Stoke Newington) further south.

 These boundaries included the sites of the small hamlet of Stoke Newington and part of Newington Green, but excluded the open space known since the early 20th century as Stoke Newington Common (originally Cockhangar Green).
 Stoke Newington railway station was built close to, but just outside, this area.

 Wider contemporary perception

 More recently, many have come to see Stoke Newington as extending east of the A10 to overlap the AP\MB of Hackney to include West Hackney, an ill-defined area of the N16 postal area that includes Stoke Newington railway station, Rectory Road railway station and Stoke Newington Common.

 As a consequence Stoke Newington, like nearby Stamford Hill, has become closely associated with the N16 postcode, though a significant part of western Stoke Newington is covered by the N4 postcode district.

 Governance and representation

+Stoke Newington was an ancient parish in the county of Middlesex.
+It was both a civil parish, used for administrative purposes, and an ecclesiastical parish of the Church of England.

+Civil parish

+The vestry of the civil parish was entrusted with various administrative functions from the 17th century.
+In 1837 it became a part of the Poor Law Union of Hackney.
+In 1855 the parish was included in the area of the Metropolitan Board of Works.
+Together with Hackney, Stoke Newington formed the Hackney District of the Metropolis.
+In 1889 the district was included in the new County of London.

+In 1891 as its population had increased the parish of St Mary Stoke Newington was divided into five wards (electing vestrymen): Lordship (15), Church (15), Manor (12), Clissold (9) and Palatine (9).

+It was dissolved in 1894 with Hackney and Stoke Newington vestries forming separate local authorities.
+In 1900 the civil vestries were dissolved, and the Stoke Newington parish became the Metropolitan Borough of Stoke Newington.
+At the same time, Stoke Newington absorbed most of the parish and urban district of South Hornsey, which had been an exclave of Middlesex in the County of London.
+The civil parish and metropolitan borough were abolished in 1965 and used to form part of the London Borough of Hackney.